steffenmueller4/steffenmueller4.github.io/_posts/2021-05-16-overview-of-architecture-review-processes.md

 ## What are Architecture Reviews and Architecture Review Processes?

 An architecture review, in a nutshell, is a mechanism for increasing the likelihood that a software/system architecture will be complete, consistent, and, thus, good {% cite Maranzano2005 %}.
-A good software architecture is important, otherwise the development can become slower.
+Good software architecture is important, otherwise the development speed can slow down.
-It can get more expensive to add new capabilities in the future.
+It can get more expensive to add new features in the future.
 High internal quality, on the other side, can lead to faster delivery of new features; simply, because there is less cruft to get in the way {% cite Fowler2019 %}.

 Essentially, architecture reviews aim at {% cite Maranzano2005 %}: